kytrol/doc-censor/README.md

 ## Design Decisions

 #### Lowercasing Text
 The classified document is lowercased to better catch words or phrases that need to be censored.
-One implementation is able to preserve the case of the original document while one is not.
+Two implementations are able to preserve the case of the original document while one is not.
 It is probably desirable for the original case to be preserved.

 #### Censoring Substrings
 Say a censored word is `what`.
 For the word `whatever`, the censor would result in `XXXXever`.
 This could give context as to what the censored word could be.
 Might be worth considering censoring an entire word if it contains a substring to censor.
 Though this program does not implement this route.